substobeme/blockchain-midsem1-project-smart-contract-for-medical-records-/README.md

 <b>2.Better Security:</b> Blockchain technology uses strong encryption and security methods, reducing the chances of data breaches and unauthorized access.
 Patients' private information is kept safer.

-<b>3.Decentralization:</b> Data isn't kept on one central server; it's spread across many computers.
+<b>3.Decentralization:</b> Data isn't kept on one central server; but is distributed in nature.
 This makes it less likely for all the data to be lost or damaged in one place.

 <b>4.Less Administrative Work:</b> Smart contracts can handle routine administrative tasks, reducing the need for lots of paperwork and manual data input.
 This makes things more efficient and can save hospitals and clinics money.

 <b>5.Detailed Record Keeping:</b> Smart contracts keep thorough records of any changes or access to data.
-This can be really useful for following rules and regulations, as well as for legal purposes.
+This can be really useful for following rules and regulations, as well as for legal purposes to track data change.